Sign up for the ArabTRUST Newsletter and keep up to date with the latest news.

 Alistair ‘Breeks’ Brodie

-Alistair ‘Breeks’ Brodie is the first ever ArabTRUST Life Member.
-Breeks stood down from the ArabTRUST Board in February 2010 after 8 years of service running the merchandise fund raising operation.
+Alistair ‘Breeks’ Brodie was the first ever ArabTRUST Life Member.
+"Breeks" stood down from the ArabTRUST Board in February 2010 after 8 years of service running the merchandise fund raising operation.

 Breeks was given the Life Membership honour in recognition of his outstanding and immeasurable contribution to ArabTRUST.

 His hard work was also recognised by Dundee United at the 2010 Hall of Fame dinner.
-Having raised over £75,000 for ArabTRUST and to recognise this contribution, Breeks was presented with a bottle of Centenary Whisky by United Chairman Stephen Thompson and an invitation to be match day guests of the Club before chants of 'speech' meant that Breeks had little choice but to take to the stage to say a few words.
+Having raised over £75,000 for ArabTRUST and in recognition of this contribution, Breeks was presented with a bottle of Centenary Whisky by then United Chairman Stephen Thompson and received an invitation to be match day guests of the Club before chants of 'speech' meant that Breeks had little choice but to take to the stage to say a few words.

 For a man who was unprepared, he immediately broke into a passionate and articulate address about the importance of ArabTRUST and was keen to impress just how much ArabTRUST do for United.

-He now devotes his time and energy to this second-hand record shop and ticket agent, a Dundonian institution.
+He now devotes his time and energy to Groucho's, his second-hand record shop and ticket agency which is a Dundonian institution.
 ArabTRUST still holds a special place in his heart, as Groucho's still sells ArabTRUST merchandise and event tickets.